alexfernandez/alexfernandez.github.io/2017/build-your-own-devops-infrastructure.md

 The next obvious step for our DevOps infrastructure is to implement a continuous deployment system.
+The corresponding DevOps principle is:

+> Developers are responsible for deploying their own code.

 While it may seem daunting,
 we are more than half-way there.
 All that we need to do is: